Policing Authority

 The Garda Síochána (Policing Authority and Miscellaneous.
 Provisions) Act 2015 established a new policing authority to oversee the performance of an Garda Síochána’s in the provision of its policing functions.
 It performs functions, many of which were formerly exercised by the government or the Minister for Justice and Equality.

-The Act makes new provision for the appointment of a Garda Commissioner.
+The Act mades new provision for the appointment of a Garda Commissioner.
 The Garda Commissioner is to be appointed following nomination by the Authority on foot of a selection competition, by the Public Appointment Service.
 Similar provisions apply to the role of Deputy Garda Commissioner.

-The Policing Authority is established by the Act in order to oversee the Garda Síochána’s functions.
+The Policing Authority was established by the Act in order to oversee the Garda Síochána’s functions.
 The Authority consists of nine members, appointed by the government, following approval of resolutions, recommending their appointments by each House of the Oireachtas.
 Government may designate the first chairman and first ordinary members of the Authority prior to establishment.

 The process for appointment by the government of ordinary members is provided for.
 The Public Appointment Service must undertake selection competitions to identify and recommend persons suitable for appointment.